In this Article:

 There is some merit to these arguments, but I disagree with both.

-The argument holds that if you made changes to your gun, a DA might be able to sell those changes as making the gun “more deadly” or “more aggressive” or that you were “looking for a fight.”
+The concern is that a prosecutor might portray modifications as making the gun “more deadly” or “more aggressive,” suggesting you were “looking for a fight.”

 A legal shooting is legal regardless of whether or not you have a slightly lighter trigger, night sights, a red dot, or a stippled grip.